opengauss-mirror/docs/content/en/docs/Toolreference/gs_probackup.md

     Expands checkpoints within a period of time.
 By default,  **gs\_probackup**  attempts to complete checkpoints as soon as possible.

--   --stream
+-   -S  _slot-name_, --slot=_slot-name_

-    Transfers files from the database server in the form of stream.
-A stream backup containing all necessary WAL files is generated.
+    Specifies the replication slot for WAL stream processing.

 -   --temp-slot

     Creates a temporary physical replication slot for WAL stream processing in the backup instance to ensure that all required WAL segments are still available during the backup.
-This parameter can be used only with the  **--stream**  parameter.

     The default slot name is  **pg\_probackup\_slot**, which can be changed using the  **--slot/-S**  option.

--   -S slot\_name, --slot=slot\_name

-    Specifies the replication slot for WAL stream processing.
-This parameter can be used only with the  **--stream**  parameter.

 -   --backup-pg-log

     Includes the log directory in the backup.
 This directory typically contains log messages.
 By default, the log directory is not included.

--   -E external\_directory\_path, --external-dirs=external\_directory\_path
+-   -E  _external-directories-paths_, --external-dirs=_external-directories-paths_

     Includes the specified directory in the backup.
 This option is useful for backing up scripts in external data directories, sql dumps, and configuration files.
 To back up multiple external directories, use colons \(:\) to separate their paths in Unix.

+    Example: -E /tmp/dir1:/tmp/dir2

 -   --skip-block-validation